deedubyalabs/crm-pro/README.md

 *   Handling change orders systematically.
 *   Maintaining a professional image and ensuring client satisfaction.

-PROActive OS is designed to be the central nervous system for their business, bringing all these functions into one integrated and user-friendly platform.
+PROActive ONE is designed to be the central nervous system for their business, bringing all these functions into one integrated and user-friendly platform.

 ## 3. High-Level System Overview

-PROActive OS is a web-based application built with a modern tech stack (Next.js, Supabase) designed for performance, reliability, and ease of use.
+PROActive ONE is a web-based application built with a modern tech stack (Next.js, Supabase) designed for performance, reliability, and ease of use.
 It provides a suite of interconnected modules covering the full spectrum of a contractor's operational needs.
 The system prioritizes a clean user interface, logical workflows, and deep relational linking of data to provide a holistic view of the business.

 **Key Modules:**